input-output-hk/marlowe-cardano/marlowe/cli-doc/build-continuing.md

       --tx-out ADDRESS+LOVELACE            Transaction output in ADDRESS+LOVELACE format.
       --tx-in-collateral TXID#TXIX         Collateral for transaction.
       --change-address ADDRESS             Address to receive ADA in excess of fee.
+      --invalid-before SLOT                Minimum slot for the redemption.
+      --invalid-hereafter SLOT             Maximum slot for the redemption.
       --out-file FILE                      Output file for transaction body.
       -h,--help                            Show this help text